jasonme0830/Isabelle2Cpp-2025/README.md

 ## DONE

+- [x] Reimplement the conversion based on definitions
+- [x] Use more const reference to void copying and make sure copy only happens when constructing values
 - [x] Remove unused variable declarations
 - [x] Remove unused parens when generating expressions
 - [x] Reimplement the function conversion by using if directly instead of for(;;) {}